renatoliveira/apexlint/README.md

 Other reasons to create this thing is to learn how to write a linter, because there are no How To's online (at least not as of 4 Mar 2018).

-# Some things that are nice and would be nice to have.
+## Some things that are nice and would be nice to have

 * [ ] Be able to run the linter from the command line (should be a priority when getting more items done in this list)
 * [x] Make the linter read and sort the code by contexts.